DELUXEHUNTER/Neoa/README.md

 Here is a future thank you to anyone who contributes thank you all for your hard work, I genuinely appreciate it and I want you to know I couldn't have done it without you all.
 And heres a thank you to anyone who plays the game, that means a lot too because we have put a lot of time into making this game and it means a lot that you play and(hopefully) enjoy our game.
 <br><br>

+The Icon is not the final product and also its supposed to be a helmet but I'm struggling to make a simple helmet I also have struggled to spell helmet properly, I spelled, Helmet, helpmet, about 30 times.
 </p>

 ---------------------------------------------------------------